Schrodinger1926/cats-map/README.md

 ## FOOTNOTES

 Spent a hell lot time with concepts, bugs and architecture.
+From almost no experience in javascript, maps, ajax, ORM, Flask, firebase, tests and more to an intermediate level in 4 days.

+I struggled a lot witht the architecture, bascially the whole flask app now looks like kind of Django.
+Why Django is needed?
+I think I understood it the hard and a permament way.

+Won't say a J learning curve, it wasn't an exponential in the later stage.
+It was a vertical.

+I feel front test were also to be done.
+Will try!